filecoin-project/lotus/documentation/en/cli-lotus-miner.md

 COMMANDS:
-   announce      Announce a deal to indexers so they can download its index announce-all  Announce all active deals to indexers so they can download its indices help, h       Shows a list of commands or help for one command
+   announce      Announce a deal to indexers so they can download its index announce-all  Announce all active deals to indexers so they can download the indices help, h       Shows a list of commands or help for one command

 OPTIONS: